bisqwit/that_terminal/doc/escapes.md

 ⁴ = Does not allow the cursor to escape the window; however, if the cursor is already outside the window, allows moving to another row even if the target row is even farther outside the window.

+No cursor movement command allows the cursor to leave the *screen*.
+However, as an exception, the cursor is allowed to sit on the rightmost edge of the screen, outside the visible area.
+Printing anything there will invoke an automatic linefeed.

 None of the commands move the cursor unless explicitly specified.
 This is important to note especially with the scrolling,